SynchronVM/SynchronVM/README.md

   - Statically typed would lead to a larger instruction set (most likely), but more efficient execution.
     - Move some safety and security concerns to the bytecode compiler - Good!
     - How does the garbage collector know which values are pointers to heap structures?
-      - in lispBM the type tags associated with each value is used to decide this.
+      - In lispBM the type tags associated with each value is used to decide this.
+      - Since we need to store GC-bits we can also store a "is pointer" bit + additional safety and security related bits.
   - Dynamic - ease of use for programmer - ease of shooting oneself in foot increases.
     - All safety and security concerns at runtime?